kanewaltman/CM-web/docs/features/widget-dialog-system.md

 2. **useWidgetDialog**: A hook to manage dialog state with URL synchronization
 3. **withWidgetDialog**: A higher-order component (HOC) to add dialog functionality to any widget
 4. **EnhancedWidgetContainer**: An example implementation of a widget container with dialog support
+5. **useWidgetDialogInit**: A hook that initializes the dialog system at the app level

 ### Key Features